golemfactory/golem-docs/src/pages/docs/creators/javascript/guides/accessing-internet.md

 ---
-title: Guide to Outbound Networking in Golem
+title: Guide to accessing the Internet from Golem providers
 description: Explore outbound networking in Golem, enabling internet access from providers.
 Learn about whitelists, certificates, and setting up computation manifests for efficient task execution.
 pageTitle: Outbound Networking in Golem - Internet Access for Providers
 type: Guide